Start typing to search

 Option 3: Focus on the silent majority.
 The silent majority are the people who just hang out without ever saying anything.
 They don't usually comment on blogs, you may never hear from them, but they care about what's happening in the group.
 Very much.

-As important as everyone else is, I think the silent majority is extremely important.
-Over here, I appreciate the vocal members, I rely on the true fans, but I don’t want to forget the silent majority.
-Sometimes they come out of hiding and I’m amazed at who they are.
-Wow!
-Look who cares about what I have to say.
+As important as everyone else is, I think the silent majority is the most important group to keep in mind.
+Over here, I appreciate the vocal members, I rely on the true fans, but I don't want to forget the silent majority.
+Sometimes they come out of hiding and I'm amazed at who they are.
 All this time they were there, and I had no idea.

-Are you part of the silent majority here?
-If so, thank you for reading.
+If you're part of the silent majority here—thank you for reading.
 I take your time and trust seriously.
-No pressure to do anything.
-Everyone else, I appreciate you too.
-The state of the union is strong.

 Good luck with your own community building.